CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 - `backend` - Options for backend bundle.

 :::important
-All bundles built with these options will be executed as is.
+All bundles built with these options will be executed as-is.
 So you have to apply appropriate optimizations such as code minification (terser) and transpilation to older versions of JavaScript like ES5 via Babel/Typescript compiler in the `cromwell.config.js`.
 :::

 ## Publish